vaneenige/unvault-middleware/README.md

   .listen(3000);
 ```

 **Result:** The example above creates a node server (in this case with [Polka](https://github.com/lukeed/polka)) that uses the middleware.
-The added route (`http://localhost:3000/random`) will return a stored JSON response with a random value that is updated automatically every second.
+The added route (`http://localhost:3000/random`) will return a stored JSON (based on headers) response with a random value that is updated automatically every second.

 ## License